Miln MacLeod Solicitors is the practice name of Rory Miln.

 Since qualifying as a solicitor, I have practised exclusively in the area of separation and divorce.
 I have had several articles published in the specialist journal Family Law.

-I am married with four children and eleven grandchildren.
+I am married with four children and twelve grandchildren.
 I spend much of my spare time tending a large hillside garden which is home to my wife’s collection of old roses.

 I am experienced in divorce and separation work and have the knowledge to explain the relevant law and how it is likely to affect your case.
 I will give you advice that is designed to obtain the best possible outcome for you.
 If I think that you are being too ambitious in what you are trying to achieve, I will tell you.
 If I think you are settling for too little, I will tell you that as well.
 However, the final decision on how your case is run is always yours.